Menopause Management

 • Selective serotonin reuptake inhibitors (SSRIs) and serotonin–norepinephrine reuptake inhibitors (SNRIs)

-• Non-vasomotor symptoms experienced during perimenopause or menopause can affect quality of life.
+• Vasomotor and non-vasomotor symptoms experienced during perimenopause or menopause can affect quality of life.

-• Prioritizing lifestyle modifications can help improve quality of life:
+• Prioritizing lifestyle changes can help improve quality of life, mental health, CVD and bone health:

 • Weight management